kuntiniong/HK-Insta-Identifier/README.md

 All these differences contributed as the patterns for the models to identify HK usernames from non-HK usernames.

-## Why Syllable Tokenizer?
+## 👀 Why Syllable Tokenizer?

 In NLP, conventional tokens might be words, phrases, or subword units.
-On the contrary, syllabic tokenization is regarded as a rather "inconsistent" tokenization technique since the phonetics in the English language is also inconsistent, such as the "k" in "knife" or "olo" in "colonel".
+On the contrary, syllabic tokenization is regarded as a rather "**inconsistent**" tokenization technique since the phonetics in the English language is also inconsistent, such as the "k" in "knife" or "olo" in "colonel".

-Nonetheless, I found that syllabic tokenization is still the most suitable choice available in classifying usernames with the following reasons:
+However, I found that syllabic tokenization is still the optimal existing solution in tokenizing usernames with following reasons:

 1. **No whitespaces between words**
     * Lack of whitespaces in the Instagram usernames makes the traditional tokenizers that heavily rely on whitespaces cannot work properly.